Gamera: Tokuma Shoten

 In the 1995 series reboot by Tokuma Shoten, Gamera: Guardian of the Universe, three Gyaos are discovered on a remote island.
 The Japanese government discovers that they are all female and decides that since they are the last of their kind, they should be captured and studied.
 Meanwhile, scientists search for a moving atoll in the Pacific.
 When the atoll is located, small gems made of an unknown metal are discovered on it, as well as a stone that protrudes from the center of the island.
 The scientists take pictures and collect some of the strange gems, but the stone crumbles and the atoll moves off towards Japan at high speeds.
 The atoll is found to be an ancient monster of Atlantean origin called Gamera.
 He attacks the Gyaos; two are killed, but one escapes.
 The remaining Gyaos grows to Gamera-like proportions and returns to resume the battle.
 Gamera defeats this foe and heads out to sea.

-In Gamera 2: Attack of Legion, released in 1996, Gamera defends the Earth from attacks by an alien force known as Legion (jp).
+In Gamera 2: Attack of Legion, released in 1996, Gamera defends the Earth from attacks by an alien force known as Legion.

 In Gamera 3: Revenge of Iris, released in 1999, Gamera has to face hordes of Gyaos Hyper and a new foe known as Iris which is a subspecies of Gyaos.
 Shusuke Kaneko originally wanted to end the film with Gamera's victory against the swarms of Gyaos, however his idea was cancelled partially due to budgetary problems.

 Yasuyoshi Tokuma's proposal for a crossover with Godzilla didn't materialize, and "G4" was cancelled, and Tokuma Shoten eventually disposed Daiei Film properties due to Yasuyoshi's death in 2000 and the financial condition of the company.

 The 2003 independent film, GAMERA 4-TRUTH, which presumably reused a part of the scrapped plot of "G4", was produced by Shinpei Hayashiya with featuring Yukijirō Hotaru.
 (Note: His teacher, Yukitarō Hotaru's appearance in Gamera vs. Gyaos was the main reason for Yukijirō's involvements in the Heisei Gamera trilogy.)
-Tokuma Shoten gave a permission to it under the condition to not to take fees, and it has been repeatedly co-screened with canonical Gamera films on occasions.
+Tokuma Shoten gave permission to it under the condition to not take fees, and it has been repeatedly co-screened with canonical Gamera films on occasions.